fokamdk99/EmpikPalindrome/README.md

 ___

-This Jenkinsfile builds, runs tests and finally launches your Springboot application.
-Check that application is running: go to the browser and paste the following link: ``` http://localhost:2223/welcome?word=AnnA ```.
-A page with text "AnnA is a palindrome." should appear.

 ## Stage 4
-Create a Jenkins Pipeline that builds your spring boot application when changes are pushed to Github.
+In this step you will create a Jenkins Pipeline that builds your spring boot application when changes are pushed to Github.

-Navigate to Jenkins dashboard and select "New Item" from the left side.
+* Navigate to Jenkins dashboard and select "New Item" from the left side.
 Choose "pipeline" project, provide a valid name for the newly created project and click "ok".
-In "general" tab provide a brief description.
+* In "general" tab provide a brief description.
 Underneath, select "GitHub project" option and paste a url of the github repository.
-In "build triggers" section select "GitHub hook trigger for GITScm polling".
-Then, in "pipeline" tab select definition as "Pipeline script from SCM", SCM as "Git" and paste repository URL.
+* In "build triggers" section select "GitHub hook trigger for GITScm polling".
+* In "pipeline" tab select definition as "Pipeline script from SCM", SCM as "Git" and paste repository URL.
 In "branch specifier" field type ``` */main ```.
 Additionally, change "script path" from ``` Jenkins ``` to ``` springboot-first-app/Jenkinsfile ```.
 Jenkins pipeline project has now been configured.

-Now you can proceed and create the following Jenkinsfile:
+You may have noticed that github repository contains the following Jenkinsfile:
 ```
 pipeline {
     agent any